DarrylGamroth/StaticKV.jl/README.md

 result = with_key!(person, :age) do age
     age + 1
 end
-setkey!(person, :age, result)                           # Need to explicitly update the key
+setindex!(person, :age, result)                           # Need to explicitly update the key

 # Mutate collections in place with with_key!
 with_key!(person, :data) do data_array